-The struggle of improving URL structure never ends, as discoveries and findings are made that negate the previous standards.
-The use of dashes and underscores in web addresses has always been a controversial topic, until Google recommended the hyphens over underscores in guidelines.
+[dropcap]T[/dropcap]he struggle to improve the URL structure never ends as discoveries and findings are made that keep negating the previous standards.
+The use of dashes and underscores in web addresses has always been a controversial topic until Google recommended the hyphens over underscores in guidelines.

-The hyphen sign is also suggested because of its regular use in our written language, whereas underscore is a purely computer related sign.
-Users can easily type a minus sign between the words and reach you rather than pressing it with a combination of the shift button.
+The hyphen sign is also suggested because of its regular use in our written language.
+Underscore, on the other hand, is a purely computer related sign.
+Users can easily type a minus sign between the words and reach your web page rather than type with a combination of the shift button.

-The readability of a URL is also tested for search engine robots.
-As the Google treats the dashes as word separators, the underscores are known as word joiners.
+Don’t forget that search engines take the readability of a URL into account as well.
+Google treats dashes as word separators and underscores as word joiners.
 For example, /toddlers_shoes/ is crawled as /toddlersshoes/, which is not a threat to search engine visibility but not recommended by marketers.

-As far as SEO is concerned, previously the marketers found that Google may penalize the URL for the use of hyphens, which is not explicitly denied, as Matt Cutts – a senior software engineer working in Google – declared it in a post.
-You can read it in detail.
+As far as SEO is concerned, marketers knew that Google may penalize URLs for the use of hyphens, which is not explicitly denied, as Matt Cutts – a senior software engineer working in Google – declared in a post.
+You can read it in detail here.

-So, there is nothing harmful in using the dashes in the URLs.
-In fact, these are preferred over underscores, and that both these special characters are dealt with separately.
-Most of the marketers recommend the use of dashes for effectively optimizing URLs.
+So there is no harm in using dashes in your URLs.
+In fact, they are preferred over underscores and both these special characters are dealt with separately.
+Most marketers recommend the use of dashes for effectively optimizing URLs.

 According to the above discussion, for an underscore, the search bot may show https://www.store.com/baby_garments in the SERPs for a related query like ‘baby_garments’ or ‘babygarments,’ whereas for a hyphen, it ranks https://www.store.com/baby-garments against the keywords including the ‘baby’, ‘garments’, and ‘baby garments’.

-Matt Cutts, who is a renowned software engineer at Google and considered an authentic source for about algorithmic changes and how the robots scan URLs.
-The debate started back in 2007 when he left an improper comment which promoted the perception among marketers, bloggers, and affiliates that underscores are considered as word separators.
+Matt Cutts is a renowned software engineer at Google and considered an authentic source for algorithmic changes and how robots scan URLs.
+The debate started back in 2007 when Matt left a comment which advocated the perception among marketers, bloggers, and affiliates that underscores are considered word separators.

-Soon after the misconception, Matt rectified the whole thing in his blog and denied the fact that he has equated underscores with hyphens.
-It further stated that there is no need to switch domains to hyphenated URLs, whereas beginners shall start using hyphens as preferred word separators.
+Soon after the misconception, Matt rectified his mistake in his blog and denied the fact that he has equated underscores with hyphens.
+It further stated that there is no need to switch domains to hyphenated URLs, whereas beginners should start using hyphens as the preferred word separator.

-Following the same concept, he confirmed it in 2009 and 2010 in a video (https://www.youtube.com/watch?v=7Hk5uVv8JpM&feature=player_embedded).
-It clearly indicated that underscores are not among the word separators, and these can be replaced with hyphens for higher search engine visibility.
+Following the same concept, he reaffirmed it in 2009 and 2010 in a video (https://www.youtube.com/watch?v=7Hk5uVv8JpM&feature=player_embedded).
+The video was clear on the stance that underscores are not word separators, and they can be replaced with hyphens for higher search engine visibility.

 Finally, the debate concluded with Matt’s new video in 2011, which confirmed that hyphens play a vital role in structuring URLs for SEO, and that is true for a foreseeable future or until a major change occurs in search engine algorithms.

-After going through the release of authentic information, there is no point inpicking underscore over hyphens, relying on self-projected ideas and perceptions.
+After going through the release of authentic information, there is no point in choosing underscores over hyphens, relying on self-projected ideas and perceptions.
 Any logic for readability and familiarity seems to be void when there is a definite answer from the industry experts.

 Matt concluded that there is a difference of ranking between the two, which may be negligible for some experts, but it exists.
-And, that users, who have already established their businesses over the URLs that include underscores do not have to worry, because with 301 redirects that can avail the same link juice along with all the benefits associated with hyphenated URLs.
+He also said that users who have already established their businesses over the URLs that include underscores do not have to worry, because with 301 redirects they can avail the same link juice along with all the benefits associated with hyphenated URLs.